OIl53R/KeePassMasterSlaveSync2/README.md

 KeePassMasterSlaveSync is a KeePass 2 plugin that Allows synchronization of specific Groups or Tags between local databases.\
 This plugin is heavily based on [KeePassSubsetExport.](https://github.com/lukeIam/KeePassSubsetExport)\
-THIS IS JUST A FURTHER DEVELOPMENT, SO THE MAIN CREDIT GOES TO [ANGELELZ KEEPASSMASTERSLAVESYNC PROJECT!](https://github.com/Angelelz/KeePassMasterSlaveSync)
+THIS IS JUST A FURTHER DEVELOPMENT, SO THE MAIN CREDIT GOES TO [ANGELELZ KeePassMasterSlaveSync Project!](https://github.com/Angelelz/KeePassMasterSlaveSync)

 ## Why?
 Automatically and securely share entries and groups with other databases.
 I have my personal database from which I share a group containing bank and family entries with my wife's database.